Islamic terrorism: Suicide attacks

-Hezbollah were the first to use suicide bombers in the Middle East.
+Hezbollah was the first group to use suicide bombers in the Middle East.
 An increasingly popular tactic used by terrorists is suicide bombing.
 This tactic is used against civilians, soldiers, and government officials of the regimes the terrorists oppose.
 A recent clerical ruling declares terrorism and suicide bombing as forbidden by Islam.
-However, groups who support its use often refer to such attacks as "martyrdom operations" and the suicide-bombers who commit them as "martyrs" (Arabic: shuhada, plural of "shahid").
-The bombers, and their sympathizers often believe that suicide bombers, as martyrs (shaheed) to the cause of jihad against the enemy, will receive the rewards of paradise for their actions.

 Hijackings

 Islamic terrorism sometimes employs the hijacking of passenger vehicles.
 The most infamous were the "9/11" attacks that killed nearly 3,000 people on a single day in 2001, effectively ending the era of aircraft hijacking.

 Hostage taking, kidnappings and executions

 Along with bombings and hijackings, Islamic terrorists have made extensive use of highly publicised kidnappings and executions (i.e. ritualized murders), often circulating videos of the acts for use as propaganda.
 A frequent form of execution by these groups is decapitation, another is shooting.
 In the 1980s, a series of abductions of American citizens by Hezbollah during the Lebanese Civil War resulted in the 1986 Iran–Contra affair.
 During the chaos of the Iraq War, more than 200 kidnappings foreign hostages (for various reasons and by various groups, including purely criminal) gained great international notoriety, even as the great majority (thousands) of victims were Iraqis.
 In 2007, the kidnapping of Alan Johnston by Army of Islam resulted in the British government meeting a Hamas member for the first time.